MediaComem/comem-archidep/ex/hello-shell.md

 - Systematically script the commands to journey through the treasure hunt.
 Introduce a theatrical pause of 2 seconds between commands using the `sleep` command for heightened suspense.
   >:books: The sleep command is a simple yet useful utility in Unix-like operating systems that pauses the execution of a program or script for a specified duration.
 For beginners getting acquainted with scripting or command-line tasks, think of sleep as a way to introduce deliberate delays.
 By inputting sleep followed by a number, the system will pause for that many seconds.
 For instance, sleep 5 will introduce a pause of five seconds.

-  >:gem: You could also write a function combining the reading of the file and the short pause for reusability's sake.
+  >:gem: For a touch of efficiency, consider crafting a function that merges the file reading and short delay.
+This promotes reusability throughout your script.

 - To execute the command found within `forest/tree.txt`, incorporate: `sh forest/tree.txt`.
 - Preserve your hard work by saving the script and gracefully exiting your text editor.
 - Jumpstart your treasure hunt automation with the command: